Jazz CD Reviews

 Besides, Sandoval is not only a great trumpeter but also a pianist.
 This statement comes out of his earlier album My Passion for the Piano (2001).
 Here, he leaves his traditional trumpet performing to demonstrate a high-level technique and simplicity in the fast-flowing melody of keys.
 Several tracks are backed by bass, drums, percussions, and saxophone respectively performed by Dennis Marks, Ernesto Simpson, Samuel Torres, and Ed Calle.

 The light manner and playful simplicity of Sandoval’s key performances are on a par with his trumpet play.
 In addition, the major Cuban motives, referring to such styles as Cuban, Afro-Cuban and Latin Jazz, perfectly reconcile with minor tracks of world fusion such as “Marinela Says Goodbye”.
 For fans of Sandoval’s trumpet pieces, this album will make a fine unusual impression.

 The Dave Brubeck Quartet, which includes Dave Brubeck, Paul Desmond, Eugene Wright, and Joe Morello, is notable for its impressionistic approach to creating jazz music.
-The album Jazz Impressions of Japan (1964) is a fundamental rethink of the Eastern motives in music, performed through the prism of jazz direction.
-Some tracks contain the direct Japanese melodies.
-The Quartet brought the exotic motives into jazz and blues; moreover, they introduced blues into Japanese compositions with the help of the Western instrument such as the harmonica.
+The album Jazz Impressions of Japan (1964) is a fundamental rethink of the Eastern motives in music, performed through the prism of a jazz direction.
+Some tracks contain direct Japanese melodies.
+The Quartet brought exotic motives into jazz and blues; moreover, they introduced blues into Japanese compositions with the help of Western instruments such as the harmonica.
 Songs sound unusual and experimental but demonstrate the genius combinations of styles.